Europe's armies use Patriots for Turkey as argument against cuts

 “It does show that a capacity like this is relevant,” said General Tom Middendorp, commander of the Dutch armed forces.

-Governments across Western Europe, wrestling with an economic crisis and ballooning budget deficits, have already slashed defense spending, a politically easier target than social services, particularly as Europe faces no pressing military threat.
+Governments across Western Europe, wrestling with an economic crisis and ballooning budget deficits, have already slashed defence spending, a politically easier target than social services, particularly as Europe faces no pressing military threat.

-The Dutch government said in April 2011 it would cut 12,000 Defense Ministry jobs and scale back its fleet of tanks and fighter jets to save 1 billion euros.
+The Dutch government said in April 2011 it would cut 12,000 Defence Ministry jobs and scale back its fleet of tanks and fighter jets to save 1 billion euros.

 Even relatively prosperous Germany is cutting its military as it moves from a conscript to a professional army.
 It is halving its current total of 24 Patriot batteries.